 We have seen yesteryear’s iconic heroes shaving like that, we have seen James Bond choosing the same old-school way, outside the silver-screen, and we have grown up watching our grandfather, father and uncle carefully maneuvering the razor across their face.
 Legacy never goes out of fashion.

-Reviews of the Best Straight Razor of 2018
+Reviews of the Best Straight Razor

 Dovo is the brands veterans used to swear by in the heydays of straight razors.